-We accept Visa or MasterCard for telephone, fax or online orders.
+We accept Visa, MasterCard and American Express for telephone, fax or online orders.

 4. Mail:

 Complete the order form included at the end of this manual and mail it with your check or money order to:

 CanWeb Internet Services Ltd. 204-265 N. Front Street Sarnia, ON N7T 7X1 Canada